HimanS-sys/skill_captain_java_intermediate/day_8/README.md

 ## Code
 To check the .java file:
 * go to day_8/eCommerceUserReg/src.
-* click on Main.java file.
+* click on UserRegistrationExample.java file.